-You can participate in #GivingTuesday anyway you like – by donating money, time or resources.
-It’s a great opportunity, though, to show your children the value of charity and volunteering.
+You can give back in a wide variety of ways – by donating money, time, or resources.
+The holiday season is an especially great time of year to help your children understand the value of charity and volunteering.
 With that in mind, here are a few simple ways to make giving a family event.

-One of each.
 Once you’re heading into the holiday season your kids will probably be relatively confident that they’ll soon be getting more stuff.
-So create a yearly tradition where your children choose one toy, one book and one article of clothing that they’d like to donate to a less fortunate child.
+So create a yearly tradition where your children choose one toy, one book, and one article of clothing that they’d like to donate to a less fortunate child.

 The act of giving can be large and it can be small.
 It can complex and it can be simple.
 It’s important only that you do what feels good to you.